 Yet by then, the late 1970s, the group had been around for a musical lifetime and boasted a classy repertoire.

 They were ballads in the truest tradition, though some had a morbid tinge to them: the self-explanatory New York Mining Disaster 1941, the death-row convict of Gotta Get a Message to You.
-But songs like Words had unmistakable beauty, helped perhaps by the fact that they were sung in the brothers’ natural baritone.
+But songs like Words had unmistakable beauty, helped perhaps by the fact that they were sung in the brothers8217; natural baritone.

 The few seconds between the last strings of the easybeat ballad and the scratchy, funky guitar intro to the bouncing disco track are a bridge between two disparate musical worlds which few groups have crossed so successfully.

 The rest, as they say, is history.
-Two years down the line was Saturday Night Fever, responsible for the rapid spread of disco from the gay, black nightclubs to a world not entirely sure if it wanted to embrace it (and responsible, too, for Mithun Chakraborty, white suits and Bhappi Lahiri).
+Two years down the line was Saturday Night Fever, responsible for the rapid spread of disco from the gay, black nightclubs to a world not entirely sure if it wanted to embrace it and responsible, too, for Mithun Chakraborty, white suits and Bhappi Lahiri.

 When disco died, the brothers went away; then came back in the mid-1980s with a string of hit uptempo ballads.
 This time, with disco no longer an outcaste in the society of contemporary music, they were back for good.
-They had, for company, the fast-breeding, stunningly successful boy bands — Take That, Boyzone, Westlife — who took their songs to a new generation.
+They had, for company, the fast-breeding, stunningly successful boy bands 8212; Take That, Boyzone, Westlife 8212; who took their songs to a new generation.
 But the Bee Gees were nonpareil.
 Words were all they had, but they gave us so much more.